 You will have access to account information detailing your ledger and transaction and settlement history through your merchant account.
 Should you identify an error, you must notify us within thirty (30) calendar days of the ledger entry posting.

 BitPay can facilitate crpytocurrency refunds on your behalf.
 You can decide to issue a partial refund or refund the full amount of the initial purchase.
 You can also decide whether to issue the refund denominated in your local currency or in a supported cryptocurrency.
 If you do not have enough funds in your BitPay account to cover the refund, BitPay may require you to deposit a cryptocurrency or fiat to BitPay to cover the refund to the Purchaser.
 Any required currency conversion during the refund process will be calculated at a spot rate determined by BitPay, following the guidelines found here: bitpay.com/exchange-rates.

 If a payment exception is not refunded by you within 30 days after the invoice creation date, you will only be able to refund (and not accept) the payment exception and BitPay will lock the applicable cryptocurrency/USD exchange rate exactly 30 days after the date and time of invoice creation.

 For any refunds of payment exceptions that occur after the 30-day window, the locked exchange rate is used to determine the amount of cryptocurrency that will be refunded.
-The cryptocurrency balance is converted to USD on the 30th day at midnight UTC.
+The cryptocurrency balance is converted to USD on the 30th day.
 Additionally, because of the cryptocurrency price fluctuations, BitPay will only refund the cryptocurrency amount sent to BitPay or the USD value, whichever is less.
 Any refunds of payment exceptions that happen prior to this 30-day window will be refunded in the exact amount of cryptocurrency originally received.